hummingbot/hummingbot-site/docs/index.md

 ---

-# A Global Algo Trader Community
+# A global community of algo traders

 ![](/assets/img/globe.png)